hybridsjs/hybrids/docs/component-model/localization.md

 ## Extracting

-The library provides handy CLI command to extract messages from the source code to the built-in format.
+The library provides a handy CLI command to extract messages from source code into the built-in format.
 It supports JavaScript and TypeScript syntax.

-> The command relay on simplified in-house parser, so not supported edge cases are welcome to be reported
+> The command relies on a simplified in-house parser, so unsupported edge cases are welcome to be reported.

-Run `npx hybrids extract ./src` or add it to the `package.json` as a one of the `scripts` field, like: `"extract": "hybrids extract ./src"`.
+Run `npx hybrids extract ./src` or add it to `package.json` as one of the `scripts` entries, like: `"extract": "hybrids extract ./src"`.

 Run the command without additional arguments to see the usage: